patrickkfkan/yt-cast-receiver/README.md

 - `AID`: internal use; do not specify.

 **Returns**
-Promise that resolves to the resolved result of `doStop()`, or `false` if player is already in stopped state.
+Promise that resolves to the resolved result of `doStop()`, or `true` if player already in stopped or idle state.
 </details>

 <details>